🤖 LLM vs traditional translators: the match

 🎓 Conclusion

-Automatic AI translation is no longer a gimmick: it's a mature production tool.
+AI machine translation is no longer a gimmick: it's a mature production tool.
 With the right pipeline, you can:

 - Double your audience by publishing in multiple languages

-- Speed up your publication (minutes instead of days)
+- Accelerate your publishing (minutes instead of days)

-The key is not to settle for "copy-pasting into ChatGPT."
+The key is not to settle for simply "copy-pasting into ChatGPT".
 A real pipeline with detection, preparation, translation, review, and validation makes all the difference.